seamusdemora/PiPyMailer/README.md

 # PiPyMailer

+### Notice of Deprecation:

+I've not used this in a while for several reasons.
+I have left it here b/c I thought it may be useful or instructive to others.
+However, I recently learned that Google no longer allows their mail servers to be used as forwarders - under any circumstances as I understand it.
+And so, I am marking this as deprecated for now; it will be removed "soon" - in the Newtonian sense of [space-time](https://en.wikipedia.org/wiki/Spacetime).

 Function: Sends email notification when Raspberry Pi experiences a reboot.
 The Python program is called from a "@reboot" entry in the `crontab` file.

 Language: Written in Python